248.AI

 Futurist & Expressive

-Dark-mode aesthetics, gradients, glowing accents, and the kind of visual language typical of AI startups in this category.
-Familiar, attention-grabbing — but exactly the convention the client wanted to avoid.
+Dark-mode aesthetics, gradients, glowing accents — the visual language typical of AI startups in this category.
+Familiar, attention-grabbing, but exactly the convention the client wanted to avoid.

 The Decision

 We landed on Direction B — Quiet & Literate.
-It rejected AI-category clichés without sliding into academic austerity.
-It gave the brand room to be recognized for its substance rather than its surface.
-And it made the Game of Life concept legible — a quiet brand could surprise you with an interactive hero; a loud brand would drown it out.
+It rejected AI-category clichés without sliding into academic austerity, gave the brand room to be recognized for its substance, and made the Game of Life concept legible — a quiet brand could surprise you with an interactive hero; a loud brand would drown it out.

 Exploration

 Choosing Direction B was a strategic call — but the execution still had to be found.
-I pushed a wide range of visual routes in layout and hero studies: different relationships between headline and grid, alternate type scales, warmer vs cooler neutrals, and how aggressively the dot system should read as “tech” versus “editorial.”
-Some explorations leaned closer to Direction A or C; others were already flirting with the quiet execution we shipped.
+I pushed a wide range of visual routes through layout and hero studies: different relationships between headline and grid, alternate type scales, warmer vs cooler neutrals, and how aggressively the dot system should read as "tech" versus "editorial."

-The studies below are a slice of that iteration — not polished deliverables, but the working material that made the final site feel inevitable instead of guessed.
+The studies below are a slice of that iteration — the working material that made the final site feel inevitable instead of guessed.

 248.AI brand exploration study — alternate layout and hero treatment 248.AI brand exploration study — alternate layout and hero treatment 248.AI brand exploration study — alternate layout and hero treatment 248.AI brand exploration study — alternate layout and hero treatment 248.AI brand exploration study — alternate layout and hero treatment 248.AI brand exploration study — alternate layout and hero treatment 248.AI brand exploration study — alternate layout and hero treatment